witnet/documentation/docs/developer/wallet-api.md

 ### unlock_wallet

 The JsonRPC method `unlock_wallet` is used to *unlock* the wallet with the specified identifier by providing a decryption key.
 This key will be hold in memory until the wallet is locked again.
+By default, sessions will expired after 1 hour.
 As long as a wallet is unlocked, you can operate it without having to supply the password again by just using the session ID, until it expires.

 Request with parameters: